nick-prater/newstead-pre-school/content/policies/complaints.md

 ## Stage 3 ##
 * If the complainant is not satisfied with the outcome of the investigation, they request a meeting with the Pre-school manager and the chair of the management committee.
 The complainant may have a friend or partner present if they wish.
 The Pre-school manager should have the support of the chair of the management committee.

-* An agreed written record of the discussion is made and any decision or action to be take as a result.
+* An agreed written record of the discussion is made and any decision or action to be taken as a result.
 All of those present at the meeting sign the record and receive a copy of it.

 * The signed record signifies that the procedure has concluded.
 When the complaint is resolved at this stage, the summative points are logged in the _Complaints Summary Record_.